Darkwiiyou/automatic-ripping-machine/README.md

 Everything from upstream applies.
 Additional options in this fork:

-- faketime (optional):
-  - Install via helper script: `arm-dependencies/scripts/install_faketime.sh`
-  - If the system is configured to run MakeMKV under faketime, Active Rips will display “MakeMKV (faketime)” in the stage.
 - ddrescue (optional but recommended for damaged media):
   - Install via helper script: `arm-dependencies/scripts/install_ddrescue.sh`
   - When enabled in your workflow, ddrescue progress is parsed and displayed in Active Rips.